dibakash/IITM-PDSA/week_2/lecture_1.md

 Let's have a look at the following problem (sim card mapped to Aadhar card)

-- Suppose there is need to verify Aadhar number associated with a mobile number so that a person can be verified.
+- Suppose there is a need to verify the Aadhar number associated with a mobile number so that a person can be verified.
-- Assuming everyone have an Aadhar card in India (population of 100 Cr), there are around $10^9$ Aadhar cards.
-Similarly, assuming person having phones have multiple sim cards, there are around $10^9$ sim cards as well
+- Assuming everyone has an Aadhar card in India (population of 100 Cr), there are around $10^9$ Aadhar cards.
+Similarly, assuming a person having phones have multiple sim cards, there are around $10^9$ sim cards as well
 - So, if we do a nested loop to check whether the Aadhar card provided is valid or not against the sim card provided we'll have to do $10^9 \times 10^9 = 10^{18}$
 - with python, it will take: